HarrisonOates/meetcode/items/report.md

 * All of [SyntaxHighlightingTest.java](./../MyEducationalApp/app/test/java/com/example/myeducationalapp/SyntaxHighlightingTest.java)
 * All of [SyntaxHighlightingParsingTest.java](./../MyEducationalApp/app/test/java/com/example/myeducationalapp/SyntaxHighlightingParsingTest.java)
 * All of [DatastreamSimulation.DataGenerator.java](./../MyEducationalApp/app/src/main/java/com/example/myeducationalapp/DatastreamSimulation/DataGenerator.java)
+* Lines 116 - 123 of [MainActivity.java](./../MyEducationalApp/app/src/main/java/com/example/myeducationalapp/MainActivity.java), which acts as a hook for the datastream.

 * Summary of contributions:
   * I designed and implemented code relating to syntax highlighting.
 This included building the tokenizer and parser to detect code snippets and render these accordingly.
-  *  and simulating the datastream.
-  * I set up the Firebase access for the app to use.
+  * I set up the Firebase access for the app to use and created the initial project scaffolding files.
-  * I also wrote in code to simulate a datastream for the project.
-As we successfully implemented a client-server model, the easiest way for this to occur was to use a thread of the program when logged in to one of the marking accounts to send messages to the firebase, with the app downloading these messages through its usual channels.
+  * I also wrote code to simulate a datastream for the project.
+As we successfully implemented a client-server model, the easiest way for this to occur was to use a thread of the program when logged in to a specific account to send messages to the firebase, with the app downloading these messages through its usual channels.
 * What design patterns, data structures, did the involved member propose?

-* Specify what design did the involved member propose?
-What tools were used for the design?
+  * I initially proposed subclassing special firebase methods for the datastream simulation, before this approach was scrapped when the easier option was approved.
+  * I proposed storing the text to send to firebase for the [datastream] feature in the data folder of Android.
+  * I was involved in all discussions around the choice of patterns for tasks outside of my direct remit.

 * Which part of the report did the involved member write?
-  * I wrote about the Syntax Highlighting Grammar, and about the [Custom-Syntax-Highlighting] and [datastream] features.
+  * I wrote about the Syntax Highlighting Grammar, and about the [Custom-Syntax-Highlighting] and [datastream] features, .in addition to the present section.
-* Were you responsible for the slides?
-* You are welcome to provide anything that you consider as a contribution to the project or team.

 u7146309, Jayden Skidmore: I contributed 20% of the code.
 Here are my contributions: